State Facts About Abortion: North Carolina

 - Public funding is available for abortion only in cases of life endangerment, rape or incest.

-- A woman must undergo an ultrasound before obtaining an abortion; the provider must offer her the option to view the image.
+- A patient must undergo an ultrasound before obtaining an abortion.

-- An abortion may be performed at 20 or more weeks after the woman's last menstrual period only if the woman's life or health is endangered.
+- An abortion may be performed at or after viability only in cases of life endangerment or severely compromised health.

 - The state prohibits abortions performed for the purpose of sex selection.

 - The state requires abortion clinics to meet unnecessary and burdensome standards related to their physical plant, equipment and staffing.

 1. Jones RK, Witwer E and Jerman J, Abortion Incidence and Service Availability in the United States, 2017, New York: Guttmacher Institute, 2019.

 2. Fuentes L and Jerman J, Distance traveled to obtain clinical abortion care in the United States and reasons for clinic choice, Journal of Women’s Health, 2019, https://doi.org/10.1089/jwh.2018.7496.